 In closing, it seems KFC China is cleverly using customer data to invent completely new dining concepts.
-A key reason for any loyalty programme is to segment and profile customer behaviour and develop strategies to drive increased frequency or spend, and in this example, this has resulted in re-inventing the core product.
-The KFC Super App is driving “unprecedented insight into consumer behavior”, which was likely instrumental in the development of their entirely new restaurant brand called KPro which has opened in Hangzhou, Beijing and Shanghai.
+A key reason for any loyalty programme is to segment and profile customer behaviour and develop strategies to drive increased frequency or spending, and in this example, this has resulted in re-inventing the core product.
+The KFC Super App is driving “unprecedented insight into consumer behaviour”, which was likely instrumental in the development of their entirely new restaurant brand called KPro which has opened in Hangzhou, Beijing and Shanghai.

-The KPro concept doesn’t sell the iconic fried chicken of its sister company – instead it offers a juice bar and salad bar that cater to consumer demand for healthier options and better dining experiences.
-It is also a digitally-enabled restaurant, offering digital (or traditional) food ordering options, the ability to ‘smile to pay’, all supported by quality cutlery and table service.
+The KPro concept doesn’t sell the iconic fried chicken of its sister company – instead, it offers a juice bar and salad bar that cater to consumer demand for healthier options and better dining experiences.
+It is also a digitally-enabled restaurant, offering digital (or traditional) food ordering options, and the ability to ‘smile to pay’, all supported by quality cutlery and table service.

 With so much dramatic change already achieved, it’s hard to imagine what’s next.
 KFC China is an incredibly inspiring case study how in just three short years, the business has transformed itself from a fried chicken store in to a powerful tech brand with its eyes focused firmly on the future.

 The branding for KPro – KFC Going Green in China.

 Liquid Barcodes is a leading global loyalty and digital marketing technology company specialized for the convenience store and foodservice industries.
 Our proprietary cloud-based technology platform allow retailers to create and manage their digital marketing campaigns with a proprietary process we call the “customer connection cycle’ to engage, promote and reward customers activities in real-time across digital and media channels.